Install or update the term checker for ASD-STE100

 8. After you are sure that the new version of LanguageTool operates with the term checker rules, delete the old version of LanguageTool and the backup version of disambiguation-ste8.xml and grammar-ste8.xml.

-Update LanguageTool and the remote files version of the term checker
+Update the remote files version of the term checker

-You do not receive files from TechScribe.
 The files disambiguation.xml and grammar.xml contain your user/password data.
-You copy the files to the new version of LanguageTool.
+You copy the files to the new version of the term checker.
 Then, you edit disambiguation.xml and grammar.xml to specify the location of the new files that are on the TechScribe website.
 Refer to The design of the term checker for ASD-STE100.

-To update LanguageTool and the remote files version of the term checker
+To update the remote files version of the term checker

 1. Close LanguageTool.